When NeoMutt starts up it looks for two configuration files – one “ system” file and one “ user” file.

 Single quotes ( “'”) and double quotes ( “"”) can be used to quote strings which contain spaces or other special characters.
 The difference between the two types of quotes is similar to that of many popular shell programs, namely that a single quote is used to specify a literal string (one that is not interpreted for shell variables or quoting with a backslash [see next paragraph]), while double quotes indicate a string for which should be evaluated.
 For example, backticks are evaluated inside of double quotes, but not for single quotes.

-“\” quotes the next character, just as in shells such as bash and zsh.
+“\” quotes the next character, just like in a shell.
 For example, if want to put quotes “"” inside of a string, you can use “\” to force the next character to be a literal instead of interpreted character.

-“ \\” means to insert a literal “ \” into the line. “ \n” and “ \r” have their usual C meanings of linefeed and carriage-return, respectively.
+“\\” means to insert a literal “\” into the line. “\n” and “\r” have their usual C meanings of linefeed and carriage-return, respectively.

 A “\” at the end of a line can be used to split commands over multiple lines as it “escapes” the line end, provided that the split points don't appear in the middle of command names.
 Lines are first concatenated before interpretation so that a multi-line can be commented by commenting out the first line only.